Reinaesaya/go-cuddlebot/README.md

   for Linux/ARM
 - `clean` remove the build directories

 The binaries under `bin-arm-linux/` are used as part of the Yocto Embedded Linux build process.
-More details are available as part of the Cuddlebot system image project.
+More details are available as part of the [Cuddlebot system image project][cuddleyocto].

 ## Project File Organization